8th Wall Alternative

 Ship and verify on device

-Test live on a phone via StudioGo while the work is still in the editor.
-Submit to the App Store and Play Store when the experience is signed off.
-AR features need a physical device, there's no shortcut here, but the Studio device-preview workflow keeps the loop tight.
+Test live on a phone via StudioGo while editing.
+Submit to the App Store and Play Store when signed off.
+AR features need a physical device.

 Get started

 Sign up for ReactVision Studio and start rebuilding your first scene in the browser.
-The editor is free to try and the ViroReact renderer is open source, so there's no commercial commitment to spin up a working migration prototype.
+The editor is free to try and the ViroReact renderer is open source.

-Bring us a list of your active 8th Wall projects, or just one example you'd like to rebuild.
-We'll come back with a scoped migration plan: assets, timeline, what gets handled in Studio, what needs code, and what goes through the App Store.
+Bring a list of active 8th Wall projects, or one example.
+We return a scoped migration plan: assets, timeline, what gets handled in Studio, what needs code, and what goes through the App Store.

 The stack underneath